ozymotv/2CT/README.md

 ### Installation

 Clone the repository from GitHub:
+ Download and extract the source into your dicrectory

+Or if you have git install, use this command

 ```
 git clone https://github.com/ozymotv/2CT.git
 ```
-Or you can download and extract the source
+Or you can
 ### Quick Install
 Step 1: Open CMD and paste this in